vannguyen3007/synclip/Readme.md

 pip install gdown
 gdown <link_to_the_data_or_model>

-3. Run the Notebooks
+* Run the Notebooks
-We provide two Jupyter/Colab notebooks:
+Run Jupyter Notebooks:

-notebook1_generate_audio.ipynb: This notebook generates audio from a given text paragraph in Vietnamese using a reference voice.
+LipNet.ipynb: This notebook generates audio & video

-notebook2_generate_lipsync_video.ipynb: This notebook takes a video/image and replaces the audio with the audio generated from the first notebook, ensuring the mouth movements are synchronized with the new audio.

-You can run these notebooks in either a local Jupyter environment or in Google Colab.
-If you're using Google Colab, simply upload the notebook and required files.

-4. Test and Evaluate the Model
+* Test and Evaluate the Model
 Once the notebooks are executed, you can test and evaluate the model by providing your own video/image as input.
 The model will then generate a lip-synced video with the provided audio.

 License